ai-driven-dev/ai-driven-dev-community/ressources/prompts/code.md

   - in a function called in the function
   - from an incorrect copy/paste in names
   - etc
-5. Once you analyze all source code in this file, fix the issue first issue from your inconsistencies list.
+5. Once you analyzed all source code in this file, fix the issue first issue from your inconsistencies list.
 ```

 ## 🎯 Test-First